 Lookout Mountain Preserve | 15800 N 16th St

-Being one of many hiking trails around Phoenix, the Lookout Mountain Preserve is one you can experience without the large crowds that often fill the popular trails.
+If you’re looking for the best secret places to go in Phoenix, Lookout Mountain Preserve is a hiking trail where you can experience nature without the large crowds.
 Unique nature surrounds Lookout Mountain, and there are routes for hikers ranging from beginner to experienced.
 The trail starts easy at the base of the mountain and gradually gets more difficult the higher you advance.
 The top of the trail boasts something of a reward with a beautiful view all around.

 The name Dick’s Hideaway can not be more appropriate as this restaurant, mostly known only to locals, is nestled right beside a hardware store.
 Not only is it discreetly hidden, it doesn’t display a sign anywhere in front of it.
 Dick’s Hideaway serves breakfast, lunch, and dinner in a casual manner while in an upscale environment.
 Their American dishes are their most popular.
 They are also known for their traditional dishes from Santa Fe.